cs396-web-dev/spring2022/pages/_assignments/lab03.md

 ### 1. PGAdmin
 PGAdmin is a GUI tool for managing PostgreSQL databases.

-### 2. psql
+### 2. Adding psql to your path
-psql is the command line interface for interacting with PostgreSQL databases.
+`psql` is a command line program that allows you to interact with PostgreSQL databases.
 Open your Terminal or command prompt and type `psql -U postgres`.
-* If the `psql -U postgres` command was recognized, jump to section 4 (overview of commands).
+* If the `psql -U postgres` command was recognized, jump to [Section 3](#sql) ("Walkthrough of SQL Commands").
 Otherwise, you'll have to add it to your path by following the instructions below.

-#### Adding psql to your path: Mac instructions
+#### 1. Mac instructions
 Note: you only have to do this if the `psql -U postgres` command was NOT recognized on your Terminal.
-1. Find the location of your `psql` executable on your computer by typing the following into the terminal: `locate psql | grep /bin`
-1. Copy the path (for Sarah, it's located at `/Library/PostgreSQL/14/bin/psql`)
+1. Find the location of your `psql` executable on your computer by searching for `psql`.
+Make a note of where it is (for Sarah, it's located at `/Library/PostgreSQL/14/bin/psql`)
-1. Figure out which shell you're using by typing: `echo $SHELL`.
+1. Open a Terminal window.
+Figure out which shell you're using by typing `echo $SHELL` at the command prompt.
 1. Depending on the shell version you're using, open *one* of the files below (in your home directory) in a text editor:
     * for bash, edit one of these:
         * `~/.bashrc`